Nusinersen: What is it, How does it work, How is it given – FAQs

 6. Contents of the pack and other information

-There are now three licenced drugs funded by the NHS for people who have SMA; until 2018 there were none.
-Different eligibility criteria apply to each one.
 There have been no studies to date that directly compare the treatments.
-You should discuss treatment options with your / your child’s clinical team in your specialist neuromuscular centre.
-Together you will be able to discuss risks and benefits of any of the treatments that are potentially possible and make an informed decision as to which one is best for you / your child.
+You will be able to discuss treatment options with your clinical team.
+Together you will be able to discuss the risks and benefits of any of the treatments that are potentially possible.
+You will be able to make an informed decision as to which one is best for you or your child.